SEO for Bloggers: A Beginner’s Guide to Meta Tags

 • This excerpt can further entice a reader to click through to the page.
 It should be unique to the post.
 It shouldn’t be a duplicate of the title tag or the meta description for another page.

 • If you have a regular series on your blog, it can be tempting to use the same meta description across posts.
 Find something unique about each edition to better optimize the descriptions.
-See our Blog Profiles series as an example.
+See our monthly event calendars as an example.

 • Keep it under 160 characters.